-- 63. The list of relevant currencies and, where applicable, countries can be found in Annex 14.A. - 64.
+- all non-EEA currencies, where EIOPA has evidence on their materiality for the EU insurance sector, and where reliable and adequate financial market data are publicly available to perform the necessary calculations. - 63.
+The list of relevant currencies and, where applicable, countries can be found in Annex 14.A. - 64.
 EIOPA will review the list of relevant currencies on an annual basis.
 Any changes will be announced three month before their implementation.
 In exceptional circumstances EIOPA may deviate from this process to change the list of relevant currencies.